juhasev/sample-ninja-help/rewards-virtual-incentives.md

 ## Virtual Incentives

-Are you an existing client and need to reach your dedicated account manager to get the credentials and to receive your customized catalog?
-Please email Virtual Incentives at support@virtualincentives.com.

-Suppose you are new to SampleNinja and would like to start immediately.
-Please email support@virtualincentives.com or visit www.virtualincentives.com/sampleninja.
+Whether you already have an account with Virtual Incentives or you are entirely new, please email Virtual Incentives at support@virtualincentives.com or visit www.virtualincentives.com/sampleninja for more information.
+An account presentive will provide you with credentials and custom catalog programs compatible with **Sample Ninja**.

 To start issuing rewards, click the configure button and paste the username and password.
 Then, please select the programs you'd like to use with Sample Ninja.